 So, what exactly is going on here?
 The scientific answer is:

 Something.
-Something is definitely going on.
+Something is going on.
 And yes, there is scientific research that backs up this bold claim.

-According to a study published in the peer-reviewed journal Brain Research, when people hear their own first name (vs. hearing other first names), there is a unique reaction in the brain.
+According to a study published in the peer-reviewed journal Brain Research, when people hear their first name (vs. hearing other first names), there is a unique reaction in the brain.

-More specifically, hearing your own name — as opposed to other names — triggers greater brain activation, particularly in the middle frontal cortex (which is associated with social behavior), the middle and superior temporal cortex (which are associated with long-term memory and auditory processing, respectively), as well as the cuneus (which is associated with visual processing).
+More specifically, hearing your name — as opposed to other names — triggers greater brain activation, particularly in the middle frontal cortex (which is associated with social behaviour), the middle and superior temporal cortex (which are associated with long-term memory and auditory processing, respectively), as well as the cuneus (which is associated with visual processing).